rmcbride2121/aca-store/README.md

 ## Debug
 * Make sure you know how to debug with console.log
 * Ensure functions are being called by using console.log to see if the code was executed
-## Open the page
-* Simply open the index.html file in a chrome browser window.
-Double click on the file or use the menu -> file -> open file
-* Refresh the browser whenever you make changes to see if they worked.

 ## Questions
 * Why is storing the shopping cart in sessionStorage not the best choice?
 * What should happen when the Place Order button is clicked?